Healthier UND Students, Faculty and Staff

 Work in partnership to promote healthy lifestyles choices by enhancing awareness, building skills, changing social norms, and creating a healthier environment.

-In May of 2000 the Healthy UND Coalition adopted its current overarching principle which is to emphasize all 7 dimensions of wellness including: physical, emotional, social, spiritual, occupational, intellectual, and environmental.
+In May of 2000 the Healthy UND Coalition adopted its current overarching principle which is to emphasize all 7 Dimensions of Wellness including: physical, emotional, social, spiritual, occupational, intellectual, and environmental.

-About the Healthy UND Coalition
+Historical View of the Healthy UND Coalition

 In October of 2000 President Kupchella officially launched the Healthy UND Coalition and charged Dr. Robert Boyd with organizational oversight. $10,000 in health fee funding was provided through the Division of Student and Outreach Services [Present day Division of Student Affairs].